myselfsalman/SQL/README.md

 SELECT * FROM STUDENT WHERE MARKS > 80 AND CITY = "Mumbai";

 Here, we used AND for multiple condition in the query of where condition

+BETWEEN, IN, NOT IN
+THESE THREEE OPERATOR USED FOR SEARCHING DATA IN QUEARY
+LIKE:

+SELECT * FROM STUDENT WHERE MARKS BETWEEN 80 AND 90; HERE, BOTH MARKS AND INSIDE MARKS ARE ADDED.